-UCare Urgent Care proudly provides abdominal pain treatment to patients of all ages.
-For more information, call us or request an appointment online.
-We have multiple locations to serve you in El Paso TX, Lee Trevino Drive TX, and nearby areas!
+UCare Urgent Care and Walk-In Clinic proudly provide abdominal pain treatment to patients of all ages.
+For more information, contact us or request an appointment online.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and Lee Trevino Dr. in El Paso TX!

 Whether something isn’t sitting right after a meal or you feel a sharp pain around your belly button, it can often be difficult to know if your abdominal pain is insignificant or something that requires medical attention.
-At UCare Urgent Care, our doctors and medical professionals would be happy to evaluate your abdominal pain and provide any necessary treatment with care and expertise.
+At UCare Urgent Care and Walk-In Clinic, our doctors and medical professionals would be happy to evaluate your abdominal pain and provide any necessary treatment with care and expertise.

 There is a broad list of possible reasons why a person may be experiencing abdominal pain.
 While most abdominal pain cases are minor, abdominal pain could be an indication of something more serious.
 With that said, causes of abdominal pain range from temporary and insignificant to chronic conditions or medical emergencies, with the majority of cases being infection, inflammation, obstruction, or intestinal disorders.
 Some examples of possible abdominal pain causes include the following: